If you like to work with heavy fabrics – and lots of them – you really need to take a look at the excellent Janome HD3000 Heavy Duty Sewing Machine.

 This comes down more to aesthetics, but if you want a machine that looks as sleek as the projects you’re undertaking, this machine may not be for you.

-The Janome HD3000 is definitely one of our top picks for the best heavy duty sewing machine on the market right now.
+The Janome HD3000 is one of our top picks for the best heavy duty sewing machine on the market today.
+And until we find a machine offering the same bang for our buck, we’re placing it right at the top of that list.

 It’s strong, smooth and a total workhorse — what more could you want?!